Vitamin-B12 Deficiency During Pregnancy: Hidden Risks for Mother & Baby (2026 Guide)

-Medical Disclaimer: This content is for educational purposes only and does not replace professional medical advice.
-Always consult a qualified healthcare provider.
+Medical Disclaimer: This content is for informational and educational purposes only and is not intended as medical advice, diagnosis, or treatment.
+Always seek the advice of a qualified healthcare professional regarding any medical condition or concerns.

 Affiliate Disclosure: Some of the products recommended in this article may contain Amazon affiliate links.
 If you make a purchase through these links, we may receive a small commission.
 This supports our platform and helps us continue sharing reliable health information, without affecting your purchase price.